lualure/src/README.md

 ## Coding Style

+For speed reasons, using luajit rather than just (slower) old lua.

 Test-driven development (ish).
 Many files in `src/X.lua` are paired with `tests/Xok.lua` with test, demo examples.
+So best to start this with

+So my environment uses the following alias for LUA:

+    Here="the directory that contains src and tests" alias lua="LUA_PATH=\"$Here/src/?.lua;$Here/tests/?.lua;;\" $(which luajit) "

 Written for teaching purposes.
 So many many small files, each with specific functions.